-Al algorithms that run on devices at the point where application data is collected allow an Al system to process data and make decisions in milliseconds, without latency or downtime.
-In addition, they could reduce battery needs since devices could save energy by not being required to continuously send data to the cloud over a WiFi connection.
-More research is needed on Al at the edge, in particular methodologies for compressing large Al models to sizes that permit deployment at the edge without sacrificing model accuracy, along with the development of new hardware that overcomes current edge computing limitations, such as the limited scale of computation capacity on edge devices.
+Once deployed, a variety of different factors affect how an ADR system operates: changes to environmental conditions, shifts in data, or unexpected interactions with users or other autonomous agents can all contribute to difficulties maintaining performance.
+Operating at a systems-level, AutoAl offers a mechanism to automate monitoring, adjustment, and maintenance of to continuously send data to the cloud over a WiFi connection.
+More research is needed on AI at the edge, in particular methodologies for compressing large AI models to sizes that permit deployment at the edge without sacrificing model accuracy, along with the development of new hardware that overcomes current edge computing limitations, such as the limited scale of computation capacity on edge devices.